Menu

 You are invited to Williamson Hall on the 3rd Saturday of the month, from 12:30 to 2:30 PM, where you can work on your family history with others who are researching, too.

 We often put off researching due to the hecticness of life.
 At Keep Researching, you can dedicate 2 hours a month to join other genealogists for undisturbed research time.
-If you have a specific problem finding information about an ancestor or using a website you can ask the group for advice.
+If you have a specific problem finding information about an ancestor or using a website, you can ask the group for advice.
 Try some new ideas and perhaps break through a brick wall.

 Bring your laptop or other device and work on your tree or build a research plan!
 Come and attend Keep Researching, away from distractions at home.